goetic-zoe/UFCFUR-15-3-Advanced-Artificial-Intelligence/README.md

 ```

 ## Github LFS
-This repo exceeds Github max file size limiters and therefore to push to Github it requires use of the Github LFS for
+This repo exceeds Github max file size limiters and therefore to **push** to Github it requires use of the Github LFS for
-more information on Git LFS visit: https://git-lfs.com/
+more information on Git LFS visit: https://git-lfs.com/.

+For Git LFS there is a preprovided ``.gitattributes`` file which automatically flags the correct files for LFS.